nilesh48/About-Me/README.md

 2) I am very excited to connect with bright and amazing minds on this plateform!

-3) Looking forward to learn and maybe help someone in there journey.
+3) Looking forward to learn and maybe help someone in their journey as well.